“I didn’t want to see another son hurt.”

 Timely Humor Helps Balance ‘Youngblood’

 Dean angrily asks his father why he didn’t help him earlier, to which Blane responds by expressing his deep reservations over possibly having another son get injured playing such a dangerous sport.
-The reason for Blane’s trepidation earlier in the film is revealed to stem partly from personal experience, showing that the deep conflict over the price that needs to be paid is hardly exclusive to Dean – an issue that resonates in the current youth sports landscape, with parents today needing to consider the effects from repetitive head injuries in contact sports.
+The reason for Blane’s trepidation earlier in the film is revealed to stem partly from personal experience, showing that the deep conflict over the price that needs to be paid is hardly exclusive to Dean – an issue that resonates in the current youth sports landscape, with parents today being forced to consider the effects from repetitive head injuries in contact sports.

 Having received guidance from father and brother on the dark arts necessary to overcome the Carl Rackis of hockey, Dean returns to the Mustangs, and with Blane and Kelly watching from the stands, delivers the winning goal of the Memorial Cup playoffs on a penalty shot with 3 seconds remaining – over the Bombers, of course (the only team the Mustangs seem to play).